 Alba: A Wildlife Adventure Accessibility Report

-Alba: A Wildlife Adventure offers 32 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 31 accessibility features for Alba: A Wildlife Adventure in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Alba: A Wildlife Adventure is an adventure game where you play as a young girl who starts a wildlife conservation club.
 When Alba visits her grandparents on a Mediterranean island, she is excited for a summer of exploring with her friend Ines.
 But when she sees an animal in danger, she realises the island needs her help.

 The text is displayed black on white background.
 The subtitles are quite a good size, but you can't make them larger.
 When played on smartphone with a Backbone (or similar) controller, or on the PlayStation, Xbox or Switch the display moves from portrait to landscape without significantly scaling the interface so the text is smaller.
 The mission objects and descriptions of animals are quite large on smartphone in portrait mode but again on consoles' landscape display, it is quite small.